Transitioning from Active Duty to Reserves Or National Guard

 Specifically: How would the money have worked out the same in the Reserves vs active duty?

-One of the reasons I write is to help today’s servicemembers avoid my mistakes– or at least anticipate them.
-I’m also basing this post on 15 years of forum threads and reader e-mails.
+One of the reasons I write is to help today’s servicemembers avoid my mistakes – or at least anticipate them.
+Yet, this post wasn’t based on my experience alone but also on 15 years of forum threads and reader e-mails.

 Let me start by agreeing that people should stay on active duty as long as they find it challenging and fulfilling.
 When the fun stops, though, then it’s time to think about leaving active duty for the Reserves or National Guard.